Riojasuchus: Classification

 Riojasuchus is a member of Ornithosuchidae, a family of facultatively bipedal carnivores that were geographically widespread during the Late Triassic.
 Two other genera, Ornithosuchus and Venaticosuchus, are currently known.
-The group was originally considered to be related to dinosaurs, before many phylogenetical analysises.
+The group was originally considered to be related to dinosaurs, before many phylogenetical analyses.

 Below is a phylogenetic cladogram by Butler et al. in 2011 showing the cladistics of Archosauriformes, focusing mostly on Pseudosuchia: Clade names follow Nesbitt 2011.

 Paleoecology

+Based on its skull morphology, R. tenuisceps is believed to have been a wading animal that used its jaws to capture amphibians, fish, and other aquatic prey.

 Fossils of Riojasuchas are found in the Los Colorados Formation, a Late Triassic unit in Argentina, and date to approximately 217 to 215 million years ago.
 At that age, it is the youngest ornithosuchid known.
 It lived alongside the protosuchid Hemiprotosuchus; the sphenosuchid Pseudohesperosuchus; the stagonolepidid Neoaetosauroides; the melanorosaurid Strenusaurus; and the riojasaurid Riojasaurus.